 Steel window possibilities including large steel-framed facades, slim framed fixed steel windows, side hung steel windows, top hung steel windows, vertical pivoting steel windows, horizontally pivoting steel windows and bifold steel windows.
 As the window frames are manufactured on a completely bespoke basis, a range of shapes and specialised designs can be achieved.

 How does steel compare to aluminium glazing systems?

 Steel is 3 times stronger than aluminium, which means it can offer slimmer sightlines on the outer frames.
 Although aluminium glazing offers extremely minimal sightlines, the frame parameter is concealed within the building finishes in these installations, so the outer frame is not visible.
-With steel systems, the outer frame would be thinner due to the strength of the frame being able to support heavier glass.
+With steel glazing systems, the outer frame would be thinner due to the strength of the frame being able to support heavier glass.
 This can make steel more suitable for use in casement doors, where the entire frame will be visible.

 In some cases steel windows must be replaced with like for like windows, to meet listed building regulations.
-Both materials are known for their durability, with steel frames gradually changing in appearance over time for a rustic affect.
-Architects and specifiers may prefer the physical feel of steel systems, which is heavier and therefore able to accommodate heavier glass units.
+Both materials are known for their durability, with steel frames gradually changing in appearance over time for a rustic effect.
+Architects and specifiers may prefer the physical feel of steel glazing systems, which is heavier and therefore able to accommodate heavier glass units.

 Can you provide steel sliding systems?

-No, steel is not the best material to engineer a sliding door system with due to its heavy weight properties.
+No, steel is not the best material to engineer a sliding door system with due to its heavyweight properties.
 When clients are looking for a steel sliding door system, we recommend incorporating glazing bars into an aluminium framed design to create a steel look.
 Often, with the aluminium steel look systems, the difference is not visible to the naked eye.
 Glazing bar designs are completely flexible, to ensure the architect or specifier can create entirely unique designs.